 open space providing a diversity of habitats from hardwood ridges and rolling hills to pine forests and salt marsh.
-This total includes almost 345,000 acres in 121 Wildlife Management Areas, specifically managed to enhance wildlife populations and provide for wildlife-oriented recreation.
+This total includes more than 345,000 acres in 121 Wildlife Management Areas, specifically managed to enhance wildlife populations and provide for wildlife-oriented recreation.

 can enjoy more than a hundred days of deer hunting, including seasons for bow,